LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/quiz-02.md

 Please choose the one, most correct answer to each question or statement.

-1. What is common symptom of COVID-19?
+1. Which of these is a common symptom of COVID-19?
     + Cough
     - Rash
     - Sticky eyes